Jonah Hill

 Biography

-Jonah found immediate filmmaking success with his breakout hit Mid90s.
-Released by A24, the film follows Stevie, a thirteen-year-old in 1990s-era Los Angeles who spends his summer navigating between his troubled home life and a group of new friends that he meets at a skate shop.
-Jonah took a familiar story, inserted gravitas and visual panache, creating a film universally lauded by skaters and non-skaters alike.
+Hill found immediate filmmaking success with his breakout feature Mid90s.
+Released by A24, the coming-of-age film follows a thirteen-year-old in 1990s Los Angeles as he navigates a troubled home life and a tight-knit skate crew.
+With its raw performances, lo-fi aesthetic and cultural resonance, the film was universally lauded by skaters and non-skaters alike, marking Hill’s arrival as a deeply insightful and authentic filmmaker.